J0wir/J0wir.github.io/_posts/2021-12-06-Cyberdefenders-CyberCorp-Case-1.md

 ## Cyberdefenders - CyberCorp Case 1

-This  is a walkthrough of the CyberCorp Case 1 challenge by CyberDefenders.
+This is a write-up of the CyberCorp Case 1 challenge by CyberDefenders.
 The challenge can be found <a href="https://cyberdefenders.org/labs/74"> here</a>.

+### Scenario
+CyberCorp company has been informed that its infrastructure is likely to be compromised, as there are a number of anomalies in its outgoing traffic.
+The anomalies suggest that a known threat group behind this attack.

+CyberCorp's Cybersecurity team isolated one of the potentially compromised hosts from the corporate network and collected artifacts necessary for the investigation: memory dump, OS event logs, registry files, Prefetch files, $MFT file, ShimCache, AmCache, network traffic dumps.
+You will have to analyze the collected artifacts and answer the questions to complete the investigation.

+### Tools used for this challenge
+-Chainsaw

+### Write-up

+#### Question 1 - What is the build number (in the format ddddd, where each d is a single decimal number, for example - 12345) of the installed Windows version?

+#### Question 2 - What is the parent process PID of the process, that accepts incoming network connections on the port 1900/UDP?

+#### Question 3 - What is the IP address of the attacker command and control center, the connection with which was still active at the time of forensic artifacts acquisition?

+#### Question 4 - What is the PID of the process where malicious code was located at the moment of forensic artifacts acquisition?